mozilla-services/socorro/README.rst

 Releases
 ========

 We use continuous development and we release often.
-See our list of releases:
+See our list of releases for what changes were deployed to production when:

 https://github.com/mozilla-services/socorro/tags